-Opportunities: Whilst we’ve been active in spreading the message of compassion towards animals, we would like to take it a step further and get more involved with animals at a local level.
+Opportunities: while we’ve been active in spreading the message of compassion towards animals, we would like to take it a step further and get more involved with animals at a local level.
 This means spending more time at animal sanctuaries and participating in local events.
-Also, beyond animals, we would like to build upon the concept of what it means to be a Fairling, and increase awareness for fair working conditions and environmental concerns.
+Also, beyond animals, we would like to build upon the concept of what it means to be a Fairling and increase awareness for fair working conditions and environmental concerns.

 What’s working?
 I’m a big believer in simplicity, whether it’s travelling light in Europe, eliminating non-essential items from our apartment, or designing a simple website that’s easy to navigate, I’m always asking the question, is this simple enough?

-Opportunities: I think we’ve become quite good at decluttering and eliminating but what we struggle with is getting back to basic human experiences.
+Opportunities: I think we’ve become quite good at decluttering and eliminating but what we struggle with is getting back to fundamental human experiences.
 Simple things like going for a walk, looking up at the stars, connecting with friends and family.

 Section 3 – Summarise your personal integrity report

-So now that you’ve identified your core values, as well as what’s been working and what can be improved, it’s time to summarise your key take aways so you can reflect upon them next year.
+So now that you’ve identified your core values, as well as what’s been working and what can be improved, it’s time to summarise your key takeaways so you can reflect upon them next year.